Every day, more and more people join social media. With every new face on soial media comes an opportunity for your restaurant to:

 - Promote your brand.

-- Catch the eye of a hungry news feed scroller with your restaurant food porn pics.
+- Catch the eye of a hungry news feed scroller with your restaurant food pics.

 But what social media tools are out there to help restaurants make this happen?